liuq/omrexams/README.md

 # OMRExams

-An Optimal Marker Recognition Exams generator and corrector
+An Optimal Marker Recognition Exams generator and corrector.

+More to come